roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  Kerri twisted and did everything in her power to evade his attacking hand and she fought as best she could, short of causing a big scene in front of everyone.
 She found it impossible to move away from his assault and cursed for dressing in such an exhibitionist manner.
 Kerri practically ran from the floor after the set was over and merely dashed by the booth on the way to the washroom.
 It was fairly crowded in the restroom but Kerri managed to find an empty stall.
 She sobbed a tiny bit and rested in the privacy of the small cubicle while trying to regain her sanity and dignity.

  Dean slithered into the booth across from Harv.
 BJ had found another woman to discover and had departed for greener pastures, which made Dean very happy.
 He was still overly excited from what just happened on the dance floor and couldn't wait to build his male ego with some boasting.
 "Man, that's one hot woman.
 Let's get her out of here and get into her pants," he bragged and laughed out loud at the ironic humor.
-Report_Story #3